Yamaguchi Prefecture Travel Guide

 • Ouchi lacquer

-This red and gold lacquer is typical of the city of Yamaguchi.
+This red, gold and black lacquer is typical of the city of Yamaguchi.
 From platters to decorative objects, you'll find a wide range of lacquerware in local workshops.
 But it's above all the Ouchi dolls that have made this centuries-old craft famous - traditional dolls made of lacquered wood, offered as good-luck charms.

 Laque d'Ouchi